 Nicholle Mineiro represents parents and students in education matters.
 Her focus is on special education and civil rights litigation, including discrimination, bullying and harassment.
 Nicholle is admitted to practice in the United States District Courts, Western District of Washington and Central District of California, and the United States Court of Appeals for the Ninth Circuit.
 She is a member of the Council of Parent Attorneys and Advocates, and an Eagle member of the Washington State Association for Justice.
-Prior to graduation from Loyola Law School, Los Angeles in 2007, Nicholle earned a Master’s in Education from Claremont Graduate University, and taught elementary school in Title I schools and full inclusion classrooms.
+Prior to graduation from Loyola Law School, Los Angeles in 2007, Nicholle earned a Master’s in Education from Claremont Graduate University in 2002, and taught elementary school in Title I schools and full inclusion classrooms.
 She earned a B.A. from the University of California, Los Angeles in 1998.

 Nicholle enjoys the outdoors with her husband, two daughters and rescue dog, spending weekends in the beautiful Pacific Northwest.

 - “IEP and 504 Plan Workshop”- National Business Institute, October 27, 2016

 - “IDEA-Blueprints to Special Education” – Washington Autism Alliance & Advocacy (WAAA)- March 7, 2016, September 17, 2016, and March 2017

 - “Civil rights protection for victims of bullying”- WA FEAST Conference, Seattle Children’s Hospital- November 14, 2015